 They call themselves ‘landscapers.’
 That should be revised to read land-scrapers.
 We have learned from painful experience never to put down seed, mulch, or fertilizer in the fall.
 Talk about dollars ‘blowing in the wind,’ that’s a perfect example.

-albzort about 2 years ago
+albzort over 2 years ago

 At least one hurricane has hit 200 mph:“On April 10, 1996, Tropical Cyclone Olivia (a hurricane) passed by Barrow Island, Australia.
 It was the equivalent of a Category 4 hurricane at the time, 254 mph (408 km/h). "